oktadev/okta-blog/_source/_posts/2022-01-13-node-deploy-to-heroku.md

 module.exports = app;
 ```

-Most of this code is boilerplate from the express-generator but the notable addition is the configuration for the Okta OIDC.
+Most of this code is boilerplate from the express-generator, but the notable addition is the configuration for the Okta OIDC.
 First, you need to enable `dotenv` at the top of this file.
 Next, you configure the `express-session` and add it to your application.
 Finally, you can configure your Okta OIDC middleware using the variables from `.env`.

-Next, open your `routes/index.js` file and replace the code with the following.
+Open your `routes/index.js` file and replace the contents of the file with the following code:

 ```javascript
 var express = require("express");